henrybell/advanced-kubernetes-bootcamp/module-2/lab.md

 * For Test stages, we do a simple `curl` to our web-server app and ensure liveness.
 * `Deploy to Production` is a manual judgement stage.

 Run the pipeline manually from the GUI.
-Clink on Pipeline link, and then the Start Manual Execution button.
+Clink on **Pipeline** link, and then the **Start Manual Execution** button.

 Each rectangle represents a stage in the pipeline.
 Click on various stages to get more details on steps being performed.

 Once at the manual judgement stage, pause!

-*DO NOT HIT CONTINUE YET!!*
+**DO NOT HIT CONTINUE YET!**

-Click on Clusters to see v1.0.0 pods deployed as canaries to both clusters.
+Click on **Clusters** to see `v1.0.0` pods deployed as canaries to both clusters.

-We see one pod (represented as a single rectangle) deployed in both clusters.
+You see one pod (represented as a single rectangle) deployed in both clusters.
 Green color represents healthy status.
-You can also confirm this in the clusters using kubectl commands.
+You can also confirm this in the clusters using `kubectl` commands.

 Ensure both pods are exposed via Istio ingress in each cluster.

-Click on Security Groups.
-Click on the application in both clusters and then Status dropdown from the right hand details box.
+Click on **Security Groups**.
+Click on the application in both clusters and then **Status** dropdown from the right hand details box.

 You see the ingress IP address for both cluster.

 Curl both IPs to see the environment (canary or prod) and version of the application.
 For example.
 ```
 curl 35.185.215.157